-The SCBO Disaster Relief Ministry responds to disasters and needs in Ohio, across North America, and around the world.
-This ministry first came to Ohio in January, 1986 with the establishment of the Food Service Unit.
-It has since grown to include many more ministries which you can read about below.
+The Ohio SBDR responds to disasters and needs in Ohio, North America, and around the world.
+This ministry was launched in Ohio in January, 1986 with the establishment of the Food Service Unit.
+It has since grown to include many more responce teams which you can read about below.
 Our teams are made up of specifically trained volunteers who give of their time and talents to serve Christ in a crisis.

 Volunteers cut downed trees from homes and buildings and stack logs in a location designated by the property owner.
 Also, pull brush and stack accordingly.
 This usually occurs following tornadoes, ice storms and even hurricanes.